AIXTRON 200/4 RF-S Metalorganic Chemical Vapor Deposition (MOCVD) Method

 • It includes comprehensive safety features such as emergency shutdown, gas leak detection, and sensors for detecting ammonia, phosphine, and hydrogen gases.

-• Metalorganic sources are maintained in temperature-controlled water baths to balance vapor pressure.
+• The Metal-Organic sources are maintained in temperature-controlled water baths to balance vapor pressure.

 • The amount of gases sent to the reactor is regulated by mass flow control elements.

-• All mass flow controllers and pressure controllers in the MOCVD system are computer-controlled and connected to an interface unit.
+• All mass flow controllers and pressure controllers in the MOCVD system are connected to a computer control interface unit.

-• It features user-friendly software for precise control and real-time monitoring of all process parameters.
+• It has user-friendly software that provides precise control and real-time monitoring of all process parameters.

-• Waste gases produced during chemical reactions in the growth process are exhausted outside the reactor environment.
+• The residual gases resulting from chemical reactions during the growth process are discharged from the reactor environment through the exhaust.